 Traditionally the design of information systems and Information and Communication Technologies (ICTs) was underpinned in the laws of physics.
 20th-century technologies based on such theories supported only systems of information communication, but they didn’t deal with real societies or real problems.

-We wanted to develop information systems that could help solve social problems.
+At the Research Centre for Computers, Communication and Social Innovation (RECCSI) we develop information systems that help solve social problems.
 These social issues include ageing population, social isolation of elderly, Alzheimer’s Disease, depression, changing dynamics of the nuclear family, quality of life, availability, cost and quality of care in hospitals.
-These social issues also include heightened stress levels of health care workers and people, employee retention and job satisfaction, student motivation in primary, secondary and tertiary education, and sustainability of organisations and environment.
+These social issues also include heightened stress levels of health care workers and others, employee retention and job satisfaction, student motivation in primary, secondary and tertiary education, and sustainability of organisations and environment.

 Designing new ecosystems for social innovation

-We need to introduce new technology-enabled ecosystems to produce social innovation.
+We introduce new technology-enabled ecosystems to produce social innovation.
 The cross-disciplinary ecosystems have human-like engagement as a key component, combining social and human science with computer and communication technologies.

 The ecosystem is designed around three strategic research themes: